• Skip to primary navigation

 Do you have any tips for beginners?

-Don’t over-stretch, don’t stretch warm milk, have nice fresh roasted espresso that offers excellent crema, have patience, never let your shots sit, and practice makes perfect.
+Don’t over-stretch, don’t stretch warm milk, have a nice fresh roasted espresso that offers excellent crema, have patience, never let your shots sit, and practice makes perfect.

 What kind of equipment do you recommend?